naity/DeepUFC2/README.md

 # DeepUFC2
-#### Follow up on DeepUFC and now include data scraping and implementation in PyTorch.
+#### Followup on DeepUFC and now includes data scraping and implementation in PyTorch.

 - ufc_bouts: crawler for ufc bouts
 - ufc_fighters: crawler for ufc fighters